 4. Move more, Sit less!
 You may have heard that sitting is the new smoking.
 While science continues to debate this, there is widespread agreement that movement is a primary treatment modality for all kinds of health disorders.
 See this 2019 study for more information.

 5. Live Life Purposefully.
 If every decision and purchase is made with a conscious awareness about impact, we can improve the health of our planet for all of its inhabitants.
-Let’s make 2021 the year that changed the course of our collective fate.
+Let’s make the next year one that changed the course of our collective fate.